 This is embarrassing, but deciding where to hang my family photos is often the step that stumps me the most.
 Sure, it would be easy enough to just throw it on a wall that’s looking fairly empty.
 But I want to be intentional about where I put them.
 After all, getting professional family photos was an intentional decision – shouldn’t I follow that intention all the way through to the end?

-The best piece of advice I can give about where to hang your family photos is to put them in a place that you and your family spend most of your time.
+The best piece of advice I can give about where to hang your family photos is to put them in a place where you and your family spend most of your time.
 Do you often hang out in the living room together?
 Maybe the dining room?
 Hang your family photos where they will be viewed and enjoyed often.

 The opposite is also true here.
 You don’t want to hang your photos in a place that doesn’t get a lot of traffic.
 Have a front door that no one uses?
 Don’t hang your family photo in the foyer where it will be completely forgotten about.
 This one comes from my own experience!